cakephp/docs/en/core-libraries/validation.rst

 You can also use ``notEmpty()`` to mark a field invalid if any 'empty' value is used.
-In general, it is recommended that you do not use ``notEmpty()`` and use more specific validators instead. practice to use more specific validators.
+In general, it is recommended that you do not use ``notEmpty()`` and use more specific validators instead.

-The ``allowEmpty`` methods support a mode parameter that allows you to control when a field can or cannot be empty:
+The ``allowEmpty*`` methods support a mode parameter that allows you to control when a field can or cannot be empty:

 * ``false`` The field is not allowed to be empty.